 Finally, once your insurance company makes a coverage determination on your claim, we will review their response and determine the best approach for settlement.

-The insurance process
+The insurance process after the inspection

 After the initial inspection and all the proper documentation above have been collected, we will submit an estimate to your insurance carrier for the loss amount.
 Once this email is sent, we can begin looking forward to the fair and equitable settlement that you deserve.
 This estimate includes the date of loss, the cause of loss, what was damaged, and the claimed estimate.
 Once the insurance company responds, we will have a coverage determination to work with and can continue moving forward with the claim.